cloudxabide/k3s.kubernerdes.lab/README.md

 2025-01-17 - pre-release, still being built

 ## Prerequisites
 * Fairly strong Linux background or knowledge.
-And not because you will need to create anything with Linux skills, but moreso that you understand the steps/tasks called out in this repo .
+And not because you will need to create anything with Linux skills, but moreso that you understand the steps/tasks called out in this repo.

 * Basic familiarity with managing NVIDIA Jetson devices
   * How to set jumpers